The Vocal Tract

 The nasal cavity

 The nasal cavity is the uppermost section of the vocal tract.
-The m sound, n sound, and ng sound are created when air is released through the nasal cavity.
+The m sound, n sound, and ng sound are nasal sounds that are created when air is released through the nasal cavity.
 As an experiment, create an m sound (the lips should be completely closed) and hold your nose shut with your fingers.
 When air cannot pass out our nose, we cannot create these sounds!

 The vocal cords